Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Added MonsterTransform item
 - Moved monsterDeath into public to allow MonsterTransform to call it early so that the enemy flag is not unflagged when the new monster is created.
+- Added SleddingScarf item along with FactoryTile traps
+- Added functionality to use the SleddingScarf item.
+The game stops briefly and allows the player to place special FactoryTiles for a short duration.